Why to Honeymoon in Alaska

 You probably plan your honeymoon around your wedding date, and not the other way around.
 However, timing is something to consider if you’re thinking of a honeymoon in Alaska

 Alaska has two main travel seasons, and both are perfect for honeymooners.
 Summer (May–September) is the peak season, when visitors take advantage of many hours of daylight, greater accessibility to hiking and national parks, cruising near glaciers, cozying up in a private wilderness chalet, and seeing wildlife.
 Winter (mid-November–March) also has benefits.
-Imagine snuggling in a clear-roofed igloo with the northern lights dancing outside your window!
+Imagine snuggling in a clear-roofed igloo with the northern lights dancing outside your window, or soaking in the hot springs beneath the lights!
 Or how about an invigorating day on the slopes at Alyeska ski resort in the charming alpine community of Girdwood?
 Whichever you choose, you'll find some real Alaska magic.

 Planning the Perfect Alaskan Honeymoon